openebs-archive/openebs-docs/docs/troubleshooting.md

      - replica count is equal to or lesser than available schedulable nodes
      - there are enough resources on the nodes to run the replica pods
-     - whether nodes are tainted and if so, whether they are tolerated by the OpeneEBS replica pods
+     - whether nodes are tainted and if so, whether they are tolerated by the OpenEBS replica pods

      Ensure that the above conditions are met and the replica rollout is successful.
 This will ensure application enters running state.